 Or maybe you’re buying lots of Halloween candy and whoops an extra bag of peanut butter cups wound up in your cart.

-No layers, no frosting, no mixer necessary.
-Just a sauce pan, a bowl, and a whisk, and the cake of your chocolate-and-peanut butter loving dreams can be all yours.
+No layers, no frosting, and no mixer necessary.
+Just a saucepan, a bowl, and a whisk, and the cake of your chocolate-and-peanut butter-loving dreams can be all yours.

 Look, there’s even a video to show you how easy the process is.
-Watch and see for yourself. ↓↓↓Bundt cakes can often dry and crumbly since they’re big, dense, and heavy.
-Plus, they (usually) aren’t covered with a layer of frosting to add extra moisture.
+Watch and see for yourself. ↓↓↓

 Why Greek yogurt?
 It’s time for my favorite subject.. kitchen chemistry!